- BY MAKES

 H&R Lowering Springs, H&R Lowering Kits

-H&R Lowering Springs are engineered to improve driving performance and the car appearance, the aftermarket H&R spring rates are stiffer compare to the most of the factory springs.
-Putting on the H&R lower spring will enhance corner grip and decreasing body roll.
-While you purchase a set of spring, it is suggested to change your OE shock absorber at once.
-The OEM or aftermarket H&R factory replacement strut are not designed to handle the stiffer H&R lowering kits.
-Once the shock and strut failed, you might feel vehicle hopping and lose road traction.
-There are many different brand of H&R lowering springs available on our online catalog for you to choose from, you will first need to decide if you are using for street drive or on the race track.
+H&R Lowering Springs are engineered to enhance driving performance and the vehicle appearance, the custom H&R spring rates are stiffer compare to the most of the factory springs.
+Putting on the H&R lower spring will improve corner grip and reducing body roll.
+While you purchase a set of lowering spring, it is recommended to replace your OEM shocks at once.
+The OEM or aftermarket H&R factory replacement shocks are not engineered to handle the stiffer H&R lowering kits.
+Once the shock failed, you might feel ride hopping and descrease road traction.
+There are many different brand of H&R lowering springs available on our online catalog for you to choose from, you will first need to determine if you are using for daily use or on the race track.